Contact Us Now For a Free Consultation

 Not Guilty of Aggravated UUW in Bridgeview

-Out-of-State Resident Charged with Aggravated UUW in Bridgeview – Finding of Not Guilty After Trial
+Out-of-State Resident Charged with Aggravated UUW in Bridgeview – Finding of NOT GUILTY After Trial

-The client was a resident of the State of Indiana.
+James Dimeas's client was a resident of the State of Indiana.
 He came to Chicago to visit his grandmother and see a doctor in Chicago.
 The client testified that he was the legal owner of a firearm in Indiana.
 He had purchased the firearm for personal protection after a string of burglaries in his neighborhood had occurred.
 He left his home in Indiana in the early morning.
 The client testified that he brought his firearm with him because he was afraid to leave it at home in case someone broke into his home and stole the firearm.
 He placed the firearm in the trunk of his vehicle and drove to Chicago.

 The client arrived at his grandmother's home in the morning.
 Shortly after he arrived his ex-girlfriend arrived and he started arguing with her.
 At some point the argument became physical and somebody called the police to report a Domestic Battery.
 After the police arrived, they conducted a short investigation and placed the client under arrest and charged him with a Domestic Battery.
 As they were placing the client under arrest, a witness approached the police and told them that they had seen him remove a gun from the trunk of his vehicle and take it into his grandmother's house.
 Another witness informed the police that they had seen the client point the gun at his ex-girlfriend while they were arguing.

 The police entered the grandmother's residence and obtained consent from her to search her house.
 The police searched the grandmother's residence and found a loaded firearm in a dresser in an upstairs bedroom.
 The police questioned the client and he admitted that the firearm belonged to him.
 The police charge the client with an Aggravated UUW claiming that he did not have a valid FOID card.